sjhoeksma/restoff/README.md

 * ```post(uri, resource, [options])``` asynchronously posts a resource to a remote server and in the local repository adding the resource if it doesn't exist or overwriting the existing resource.
 * ```postSync(uri, resource, [options])``` synchronously posts a resource in the local repository adding the resource if it doesn't exist or overwriting the existing resource.

 * When online, inserts and updates will happen immediately.
-* TODO: May want to do a POST then a GET to catch any changes by a model on the server before the data is posted???
-* TODO: When offline, inserts and updates will happen in the local repository and synchronzie when the client/server is back online.

 Example usage: